mapbender/mapbender-documentation/en/customization/yaml.rst

 Language settings
 *****************

 Mapbender is automatically adjusted to your browser's language.
-Yet it is possible to set a language code in the configuration file **app/config/parameters.yml** to support a translation into your preferred language.
+Yet it is possible to set a language option in the configuration file **app/config/parameters.yml**.
+If a translation of your browser's set language is missing in Mapbender, it will then take a fallback language.
+We recommend en (English) or de (German) as fallback options.

   Following language codes are available:
     * en for English (default),
     * de for German,
+    * tr for Turkish,
     * es for Spanish,
     * it for Italian,
     * nl for Dutch,